 Cinta-J Restaurant & Lounge, Shop G-4, Malaysia Building, 69 Jaffe Road, Wan Chai | (+852) 2529 6622

 A firm favourite among Hong Kong’s Filipino community, this restaurant may not be fancy, but offers a warm and unpretentious atmosphere.
 Go hungry, because there are so many dishes you’ll want to try out.
 Some standouts include the inihaw na liempo ($98) grilled pork belly that has been marinated in calamansi soy sauce, the fried tanigue ($128) deep-fried king mackerel with sautéed onions, and the kare-kare ($138) oxtail in a peanut sauce.

 If you go with a larger party, you can also always go for a full-on boodle fight, a meal style stemming from the military, where a mixture of different dishes are served with rice on banana leaves spanning the whole table—do as the Romans (or rather, the Filipinos) do and dig in with your hands if you do order this feast!

-This bar that’s popular with the Pinoy crowd and located smack dab in the middle of our clubbing district surprisingly also serves up decent Filipino food—when punters aren’t too busy getting lit, of course.
+Popular with the Pinoy crowd and located smack-dab in the middle of our clubbing district, this bar surprisingly also serves up decent Filipino food—when punters aren’t too busy getting lit, of course.
 With Lomi Han, they offer a range of dishes such as pancit guisado ($110) and longsilog ($78).
 They’ve also got a fantastic deal for set lunches: For just $55, diners can choose from a lomi overload, lechon kawali, beef kaldereta, tapsilog, or longsilog.
 All set lunches also come with a free drink and a dessert, so what’s your excuse for not going?